Applying through UCAS

 Applying directly to the University as an occasional student

 If you are from an overseas university and you wish to undertake part of your degree programme at the University of Surrey, or if you wish to follow specific modules or parts of a programme, you may apply as an ‘occasional’ student directly to the relevant faculty and not through UCAS.

 Applying directly to the Guildford School of Acting

 Applications for BA (Hons) Musical Theatre, BA (Hons) Acting and BA (Hons) Professional Production Skills should be made via UCAS.

-Applications for the BA (Hons) Theatre (Distance Learning) programme should be made directly to GSA.
+Applications for the BA (Hons) Theatre (1-year Conversion) programme should be made directly to GSA.